brimoran/Macbook-setup/README.md

 ## Chrome

-Replace Safari with Chrome and set as default browser.
+Download Chrome, launch it and set as default browser.

 ## Git